jameslamb/pydistcheck/README.md

 ## What is `pydistcheck`?

-`pydistcheck` is a command line interface (CLI) for:
+`pydistcheck` is a command line interface (CLI) that you run on Python packages, which can:

-* inspecting the contents of Python package distributions during development
+* detect common portability issues
-* enforcing constraints on Python package distributions in continuous integration
+* print useful summaries of the package's contents

 It's inspired by R's `R CMD check`.